LorenzoPecorari/iot_project/code/central/README.md

 <img src="README_pictures/few_fresh_open.png">

 The environment of this picture is a big classroom with open windows.
 Data sampling starts with sensor turned on a side, then it's setted in right position (face up).
 When this changement occurs, a real value is sampled (more or less 300 mV).
-From that point, avoiding the peaks, there is a little improvement thanks to the open window.
+From that point, avoiding the peaks, there is a little improvement of the air quality thanks to the open window.

 <img src="README_pictures/open_after_bad.png">